 Here are a few situations where having LifeMiles on hand was extremely useful for me:

 These are all very standard uses of points.
-However, I normally don't keep a balance with many international airline programs (e.g., Aeroplan, Emirates Skywards, or Etihad Guest), only transferring what I need when I need to use them.
+However, I typically don't keep a balance with many international airline programs (e.g., Aeroplan, Emirates Skywards, or Etihad Guest), only transferring what I need when I need to use them.
 LifeMiles is my one exception, as I take advantage of transfer bonuses when they come up.

 Final Thoughts